Muninder Adavelli

 (Reputation X)

-With many products and businesses available online, consumers have many options when they rely on online reviews to buy products.
+With many products and businesses available online, consumers have many options relying on online reviews to buy products.
 9 out of 10 people read reviews before making a purchase.
-However, most reviews online are fake and made by the business to boost sales and engagement.

 (Exploding Topics)

-In the U.S., researchers claim that up to 50% of online reviews for certain products like Amazon are highly unreliable.
 Consumers want to find a brand they trust, so they rely heavily on reviews to help them make good buying choices.
-Having this many fake reviews ruin customers' expectations of your brand.
+Having this many fake reviews ruin customers’ expectations of your brand.

 (Invesp)